AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 31. I left immediately → Rejected fake normalcy.
 32. Mother panics when I don't contact her → But no panic during years of untreated crisis.
 33. Push-pull between kicking me out and inviting short visits → Can't decide if I belong or not.

+## In Conclusion

+My parents were **lazy**.

+Yes.
+That is the word that cuts through all their bullshit excuses.

+They were not strategically protecting me from stigma.
+They were not carefully weighing risks.
+They were not making difficult but loving sacrifices.

+They were **lazy**.

+-   Too lazy to research whether JPJ actually revokes licenses for diagnosed individuals.
+-   Too lazy to verify what the school counselor was actually qualified to do.
+-   Too lazy to look up public healthcare costs when they were literally complaining about private ones.
+-   Too lazy to take my repeated and escalating pleas seriously until an external government literally forced them to act for someone else.
+-   Too lazy to own up to any of it even after being proven wrong on every single fucking point.
+-   Too lazy to produce a single source for the claims they used to justify five years of neglect.
+-   Too lazy to apologize properly because sending a WhatsApp message after trying to evict me is not remorse but damage control with minimum effort.

+Even the surveillance camera fits.
+Installing one is easy.
+Maintaining it and checking in genuinely and following through with consistent care requires ongoing effort.
+When it broke and I did not fix it, they did not replace it either.
+Replacing it would have meant admitting the original gesture was performative and actually caring would have required work they never intended to put in.

+The German government intervention did not change their values.
+It just made inaction inconvenient for them.
+Even then, their response to me afterward was still half assed with a meaningless apology and a request for me to babysit my schizophrenic brother at midnight and continued silence on sources.

+Laziness disguised as concern.
+Laziness dressed up as protection.
+Laziness that cost me five years of untreated mental illnesses and academic collapse and suicidal ideation and hair loss and lost skills I am now trying to rebuild.

+The most damning part is that they had the resources.
+Oil and gas salary.
+Access to both private and public healthcare.
+A university counselor who literally told them treatment extensions were available and license revocation was not real.
+Every tool was handed to them.
+They just did not bother picking any of them up until they were forced to.

+So yes.
+Lazy.
+Not misguided.
+Not misinformed.
+Not well intentioned but wrong.

+Just lazy.